 - Continue to be a partner with other agencies (Day on the Beach, The Gathering, Human Race) especially for events that promote the inclusion of people with disabilities and their neighbors.
 This is an ongoing item.
-(Doug and Patty) Always in progress. (work on gaining staff and client participation -- that is a goal). - In election years, seek volunteer roles for people we serve with the campaigns of politicians they support by January 2020.
-(Julie) (Maybe delete this item?
+COMPLETE/ONGOING (work on gaining staff and client participation -- that is a goal). - In election years, seek volunteer roles for people we serve with the campaigns of politicians they support by January 2020.
+(Charlie) PENDING (Maybe delete this item?
 Folks haven't shown any interest in this item.)